Northflank provides access to live and historical logs from builds, running and terminated containers, addons, and job runs.

 - terminated or running containers (up to 30 days of retention)

-Viewing logs from all instances may take a moment to load.
+Viewing logs from all containers may take a moment to load.

 You can use the drop-down menu next to the instance name to select another container to view, or choose to view logs from all containers combined.